minishmaker/randomizer/README.md

 	- Plentiful: Extra copies of important items are added to the pool.
 	- Balanced: Normal item pool.
 	- Reduced: Unnecessary items removed.
+- New Option: Items are Progressive
 - New Option: Fun Junk items
-- New Option: No Logic
-- New Option: Items can lock themselves.
-- New Option: NonElement Dungeons options:
-	- Standard.
-	- Unrequired: No items found in these dungeons are needed to beat the game.
-	- Barren: No Major items can be found in these dungeons at all.
-- New Option: Heart Pieces and Containers are randomized.
-(Previously always on, now a togglable setting)
-- Obscure Spots is split into three different settings: Special Pots, Dig Spots, Underwater Spots
 - New Option: Random Bottle contents.
-- New Option: Golden Enemies can have randomized items.
-- New Option: Visible items are collectable from a distance.
 - New Option: Maximum Health.
 - New Option: Hero Mode.
 - New Option: Damage Multiplier.
+- New Option: Item Text Display added.
 - New Option: Homewarp on Sleep option.
 - New Option: Use boots while Minish sized.
+- New Option: Visible items are collectable from a distance.
-- New Option: Item Text Display added.
+- New Option: Select button to use Ocarina.
 - New Option: Firerod dev tool.

-- Music Options: Vanilla, Pokémon Emerald, Disabled.
+- Music Options: Vanilla, Shuffled, Disabled.

-- Select button to use Ocarina without equiping.
+- Items can now lock themselves, however seeds will always be beatable.
 - Text speed on newly created files preset to `FAST`
-- Spoiler Log restructure with better names and more logical order
+- Spoiler Log restructure with better names, a more logical order, and a new `Playthrough` section.
 - Version number is displayed on the File Select screen.
 - Traps activated are counted and displayed in the credit stats.
 	- Traps have smart disguises that depend on settings.
-- Refill Hearts and Fairies have been added to the item pool as junk items.
+- Refill Hearts have been added to the item pool as junk items.
+- Smith Sword (Quest), Broken Picori Blade, and Bakery goods have been added to the Fun Junk Item Pool
 - Door mimics added to credit stats.
+- Created clone count is now controllable by the player
 - Simon now requires rupees in the pool.
 - Dojo tutorial cutscenes skipped.
 - Café sprite bug fixed.